 With millions of jobs lost and work hours reduced during the coronavirus pandemic, it is no surprise that parents are flooding family lawyers across the nation asking for help to decrease their child support obligations.

+Online divorce mediation can be an invaluable alternative to court backlogs in a time of social distancing.
 Take your future into your own hands and utilize video conferencing with your mediator and/or attorney.